fouraFaycal/samy-project/about.markdown

 permalink: /about/
 ---

-Bienvenue sur le site web qui va représenter l'activité de Samy.
+Bienvenue sur le site web qui va représenter l'activité de Samy.....

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /